alfonsof/azure-python-examples/azureblobstoragecreate/README.md

-# Azure Blob Storage Create Container Python example
+# Azure Blob Storage Create Python example

 This folder contains a Python application example that handles Blob storage on Microsoft Azure.